daisvke/minishell/README.md

 * "cd" alone gets to $HOME

 ### echo
-* every argument will be printed unless it begins with "-n", which will activate the -n option.
+* Every argument will be printed unless it begins with "-n", which will activate the -n option.
+* The character '\' is not echoed, as in bash.

 ### env